 Clemens notes that while 3-MCPD was found to be carcinogenic to small animals, no direct human toxicology data are available.
 “Several investigators have noted toxicological data gaps and call for further research.
 Thus, there is a need for additional research that assesses potential effects of 3-MCPD on human health when consumed as typical levels over a lifespan.”

-In addition to describing the current regulatory environment during his GOFF presentation, Clemens also discussed the mitigation actions taken by industry.
-“This requires a more complete understanding of how these compounds are formed.
-For example, the data indicate that fewer 3-MCPD compounds are present in Malaysian palm oil than that which is processed outside of Malaysia,” he points out.
+According to Clemens: “This requires a more complete understanding of how these compounds are formed.
+For example, the data indicate that fewer 3-MCPD compounds are present in Malaysian palm oil than that which is processed outside of Malaysia.”

 “This observation indicates the need for a better grasp of the palm oil process variances among countries.
 There is a need to carefully evaluate each step and identify the conditions under which the contaminants, such as 3-MCPD and related chloropropanols are generated.
 There are some data, for example, that indicate the timing of the harvest and pressing, as well as processing temperature and water supply, can significantly affect the generation and subsequent levels of these contaminants.”